bencebeky/metadata/draft-beky-httpbis-metadata.md

 This document defines a new frame type: METADATA.

-The payload of a METADATA frame is an encoded list of key-value pairs.
+The payload of a METADATA frame is a metadata block, which is an encoded list of key-value pairs.
 Each key and value is a sequence of bytes with no restriction on the allowed values.

 METADATA frames do not change HTTP semantics.